SuperheroesValley/SuperHeroesWiki/content/preparation/find_companies.md

 **Google this:**
  - "Companies <COUNTRY/CITY> revenue"
- - "Best <INDUSRTY> companies in <COUNTRY/CITY>"
+ - "Best < INDUSRTY > companies in <COUNTRY/CITY>"
  - "Best companies in <COUNTRY/CITY>"
  - "< COMPANYNAME > Internship Applications"
  - GreatPlaceToWork
  - Almalaurea

 **How to use LinkedIn and Glassdoor:**
- - Change my location in LinkedIn to the city/country I want to work
+ - Change your location in LinkedIn to the city/country you want to work
- - Search for Job title, “master thesis”, “intern”, “internship”,…
+ - Search for Job title, "master thesis", "intern", "internship",…
  - Filter by level position, location, publication date (1 week)
  - Click Apply

-In some job posting there is also the name of the recruiter that posted it, contact him directly.
+In some job posting there is also the name of the recruiter that posted it, contact her directly.
 If you see a role being advertised by an agent, copy and paste a line from the job description into Google to find out the end client.
 Search linkedin for the recruitment contact at the companies you’re looking to apply for, then use tools like hunter.io to find their email address and introduce yourself directly.
 Job postings are a wish list.
 If you **have at least half of what's in the job posting**, you're well qualified for the job.